-Security, compliance, credit card fraud—this is the part of your retail business that is about as fun as cold water, but if you want to accept credit cards as a payment method, there are a few things you are required to comply with.
+Security, compliance, credit card fraud—this is the part of your retail business that is about as fun as cold water, but if you want to accept credit cards as a payment method, you need to be PCI compliant.

-The PCI SSC (Payment Card Industry Security Standard Council) was founded by major card brands (like AMEX, MasterCard, Visa, JCB, and Discover) to develop and manage security in the payment card industry.
+When you take a customer’s credit card, you receive a great deal of sensitive data.
+The PCI SSC (Payment Card Industry Security Standard Council) was founded by major card brands (like AMEX, MasterCard, Visa, JCB and Discover) to develop and manage security in the payment card industry.

 The PCI DSS outlines minimum requirements for:

 - Security management

 - Network architecture

 Does my business need to be PCI compliant?

 Yes.
 Any merchant, regardless of volume or size of business, who accepts credit cards as a form of payment or processes, transmits or stores cardholder data must comply with all aspects of the PCI DSS standards.

 If you accept credit or debit cards, PCI compliance is a must regardless of the size of your business.
 You must comply with all applicable standards, whether you process one or one million transactions per year.